 The individually CNC cut teeth on the drive gear, along with the rounded bottom profile supplies the solid grip, and resistance of filament remains jamming into the drive gears.

 Similar to the Titan extruder, it has a self-cleaning characteristic as any loose remains slip off the extruder’s smoothed teeth.

 It’s not necessary to lubricate the gearbox of the Hemera due to the hardened, stainless steel design.
 This results in a low-maintenance system and increase prevention of filament getting stuck in an oily extrusion system.

 Due to the all-metal, stainless steel design, the size of the gears could be reduced, enabling the system to be more compact without sacrificing on performance.

-The less parts in an extruder, the better for the user in terms of putting it together so this was one of the aims for the Hemera extruder, and it looks like they’ve achieved their goal brilliantly.
+The fewer parts in an extruder, the better for the user in terms of putting it together, so this was one of the aims for the Hemera extruder, and it looks like they’ve achieved their goal brilliantly.

 Incomparable Flexible Performance

 The best way for your filament to feed through the nozzle is through an extrusion system which is efficient and leaves little room for error.
 The Hemera does this by decreasing the gap between the drive wheels and the melting area.